Contents

 {container="caddy"} |= "error" | json | status >= 500

-Loki is not Splunk, and it’s honest about that.
-If your daily job is needle-in-a-haystack full-text search across terabytes with no idea which service produced the line, Loki’s brute-force model will feel slow and you’d genuinely be better served by something with a full index.
-Its query language, while improving, still has rough edges.
-And early Loki setups had a reputation for fiddly configuration that scared people off — that’s much better now, but the folklore lingers.
+Loki is not Splunk, and it is refreshingly honest about that.
+If your daily job is genuine needle-in-a-haystack full-text search across terabytes with no idea which service produced the line, Loki’s brute-force-within-a-stream model will feel slow, and you’d honestly be better served by something with a full inverted index.
+LogQL, while it improves with every release, still has rough edges compared to a mature search language.
+And early Loki setups earned a reputation for fiddly configuration that scared a lot of people off — that’s much better now with the single-binary defaults, but the folklore lingers and colours people’s expectations.

 Advertisement